daveshap/OpenAI_Agent_Swarm/intercom/README.md

-# InterComService for direct and group communication
+# IntercomService for direct and group communication

 This package implements a way for one-to-one and many-to-many communication between OpenAI assistants through function calling.
 The core idea is that agents should decide on their own when to communicate and with whom.